realbigflo/horizon-sdv/README.md

 ## Streams
 The Horizon initiative consists of two streams:
-* Stream 1 is the current focus and covers Android Platform development (AAOS IVI, AAOS SDV, AOSP).
+* Stream 1 is the current focus and covers Android Platform development (AAOS IVI, AOSP).
 * Stream 2 will focus on expanding beyond Android towards the rest of SDV, enabling cloud-based virtual development of complex system-of-systems.

 ## Platform overview